nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

 ### Step 2

 In exercise 1 we used the ApiResources concept that uses scopes to define an application.
 Now when have an user with an identity instead of a defined Api.
-OpenID Connect uses scopes to defined identity data.
-We are going to add the two standard OpenId Connect scopes, which are defined in the OpenId specification.
+OpenID Connect uses scopes to define identity data.
+We are going to add the two standard OpenId Connect scopes, which are defined in the OpenId Connect specification.

 ```C#
 services.AddIdentityServer()